State Management

 The state rollback feature allows you to easily rollback to a previous state file in the event of an error or corrupt file.
 This will not update or change your resources unless a new Terraform run is executed and a change is detected.
 The rollback option can be found on the page of the old state file:

 It is common practice to reference outputs from other workspaces so that a Terraform configuration can make use of resources that have been deployed in another workspace.
-This is known as “remote state” and accessing the remote state is done using the terraform_remote_state
+This is done using the terraform_remote_state

 data "terraform_remote_state" "state-1" {